 This code snippet uses Slicer DICOM browser built-in indexer to import DICOM files into the database.
 Images are not loaded into the scene, but they show up in the DICOM browser.
 After import, data sets can be loaded using DICOMUtils functions (e.g., loadPatientByUID) - see above for an example.

 Import DICOM files using DICOMweb

-Download and import DICOM data set using DICOMweb from Kheops, Google Health API, etc.
+Download and import DICOM data set using DICOMweb from a Picture Archiving and Communications System (PACS) such as Kheops, Google Health API, Orthanc, DCM4CHE, etc.